WRITER, PHOTOGRAPHER, TRAVELLER

 My work in Richmond sparked a desire to explore food on a national scale, so in 2013 I launched FEAST: An Edible Road Trip with my friend and writing partner Dana VanVeller.
 Over five months, we travelled 37,000km by car, train, plane, and boat, visiting all ten Canadian provinces and three territories.
 Our goal was to seek out and share as many interesting stories of Canadian food culture as possible, and in 2014 we were awarded a Saveur Best Food Blog Award for our efforts.
 We went on to sign a book deal with Random House Canada a year later, and FEAST: Recipes and Stories from a Canadian Road Trip was published in March of 2017.
 I now write for publications and companies like Bon Appetit, Epicurious, Food & Wine, The Guardian UK, Destination BC, World Nomads, The Huffington Post, The Globe & Mail, and Asparagus, and am currently working as a consultant for the Government of Nunavut on a country food cookbook.

 Here are a few Very Official Facts about my adventures thus far:

 The most ludicrous job I’ve ever had was as a goat herder in Tuscany.

 The most fun I've ever had researching a story was traipsing through the woods in search of mushrooms with Tyler Gray of Mikuni Wild Foods.

 The best food I’ve ever had while travelling was in Sri Lanka during a Passport and Plate trip with World Nomads.

 The most interesting food I’ve ever had while travelling was frozen raw caribou dipped in fermented whale fat in Nunavut.

-The hardest I’ve ever worked (and the most appreciated I’ve ever felt) was as a tree planting camp cook in the woods for four summers.
+The hardest I’ve ever worked (and the most appreciated I’ve ever felt) was as a tree planting camp cook in the woods of northern BC for four summers.